Tiri1992/Tiri1992.github.io/_posts/data_structures/binary_search_tree/2022-11-17-bst-introduction.md

 ```

-**Warning**: It is not desirable to have a linear binary search tree because it defeats the purpose.
+> It is not desirable to have a linear binary search tree because it defeats the purpose.
 The time complexity is now reverted to O(N), which is far worse than the average BST case of O(LogN).
+{: .prompt-warning}

 ---